py2ai/py2ai.github.io/_posts/2021-02-17-Send-video-over-UDP-socket-in-Python.md

 ---

 Hello friends!
-Previously, we have seen how TCP sockets works.
+Previously, we have seen how TCP sockets work.
 In this tutorial we will use UDP sockets to send video from a server machine to a client machine.
 Details are available on the PyShine Youtube channel.

 ### server.py